Preet2204/Matrix-Operations-Library/README.md

 ## Limitations
-- LU decomposition requires the matrix to be square and non-singular (or not near-singular).
-- Determinant and inverse calculations are under development.
+- Matrix Norms, Eigenvalue and Eigenvector Computations are under development.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.
 Ensure that your code follows the existing style and includes appropriate tests.